 The pictures should not only show how well the patients have healed but also how the patients’ voices sound.
 If the doctor can not show you pictures, they may not perform many of these procedures.

-At the Institute, Dr. Gupta and Dr. Hamilton perform all of your surgeries, meaning that a laryngologist performs your voice surgery and a facial plastic surgeon performs your wound closure and cosmetic procedures.
+At the Institute, a laryngologist and Dr. Hamilton perform all of your surgeries, meaning that a laryngologist performs your voice surgery and a facial plastic surgeon performs your wound closure and cosmetic procedures.
 No residents, physician assistants, or medical students perform any part of your procedure, which is commonplace at many teaching hospitals and universities.